-Learning photography can be intimidating at first.
-On top of learning the technical aspects such as ISO, aperture, and shutter speed, there’s also composition rules to learn and equipment to buy.
+Learning the concepts of photography can be intimidating at first.
+On top of learning the technical aspects such as ISO, aperture, and shutter speed, there are also composition rules to learn and equipment to buy.
 A good photo requires more than just clicking the shutter and you may wonder how you can possibly think of everything for every photo.
-I’ve outlined what makes a great photo… don’t worry, it’s simpler than you think.
+I’ve outlined the characteristics of a great photo… don’t worry, it’s simpler than you think.

 Photography is an art, and art is subjective.
 There will be people who love your photos and people who hate them.
 Authenticity means staying true to yourself so it’s important to shoot what speaks to you and avoid the validation trap.

-Clutter is the element in a photo that does not add to the message you trying to portray.
-To declutter a photo try different angles to cut out the distractor, get a tighter shot, or use a wider aperture to blur out the background.
+Clutter is the element in a photo that does not add to the message you are trying to portray.
+To declutter a photo, try different angles to cut out the distractor, get a tighter shot, or use a wider aperture to blur out the background.

 This one has always tripped me up – “How do I tell a whole story in a single frame?”
 Don’t let this intimidate you, not all photos have to tell a story.
 A story can be told in a single frame or a series of shots and should stop moments in time in a way that makes the viewer feel as if they were there.
 Capturing iconic moments in history is one way of telling a story, but capturing the little things in life is just as compelling.